hippopenny/hippopenny.github.io/_posts/2024-05-17-wackywarper.md

 - Two beautiful lordly trash can costume
 - One more thing, some of you will also receive the `code` to use and share.
 Check your `User` panel. yay!!!

-🌟Quick update: Wacky Warper has been honored to be on several top casual game charts since launch early this week.🌟
+🌟Exciting update: Since its recent launch, Wacky Warper has risen to the top of multiple charts, aspiring to be recognized as one of the best gacha games.🌟

 {% include gallery id="gallery5" caption="1 2 3 Transform!" %}